The Long Island Seed Project

 Squash- Winter- C. maxima- Hubbard

-We have been working with smaller Hubbard Squashes in shades of blue-gray, pink-orange and green-black for quite some time.
-They should produce the characteristic bumpy football shapes in a magnificent color range.
-Select for a fruit weight of 5-7 pounds with football shape.
-Many the results of de-hybridizing and crosses.
+We have been working with Hubbard Squashes in shades of blue-gray, pink-orange and green-black for quite some time.
+They should produce mostly the characteristic bumpy football shapes in a magnificent color range and mostly in the 5-10 pound range; many the results of de-hybridizing and crosses.
 This has proved to be unstable and variable in size and shape but has resulted in fine flesh characteristics.
-We may be able to provide specific a color since we keep phenotypes separate.
-E-mail us.
+We may be able to provide a specific color and size since we keep phenotypes separate.
 (25 seeds)

 BLEND- Kabocha Mix